The Difference Between CBD and THC

 CB1 receptors are found abundantly in regions of the brain responsible for mental and physiological processes such as memory, high cognition, emotion, and motor coordination, while CB2 receptors are found throughout the central nervous and immune systems.

-Because THC and CBD have different molecular structures, they do not interact with the CB1 and CB2 receptors in the same manner.
-This greatly differentiates the effects each has on the body, which is likely the biggest concern when comparing CBD to THC.
+Because THC and CBD have different molecular structures, they do not interact with the CB1 and CB2 receptors in the same manner, which is likely the biggest concern when comparing CBD to THC.

 CBD vs THC: How Each Affects the Body